 5).
-Notice Requirements for Returning from Non-FMLA Medical Leave

-Prior to returning to work from medical leave under this policy, the employee must secure a release from his or her medical provider consistent with the Fitness For Duty obligations under Bonner County's FMLA policy.
+Notice Requirements for Returning from Non-FMLA Medical Leave release from his or her medical provider consistent with the Fitness For Duty obligations under Bonner County's FMLA policy.
 This release should be completed and submitted to Human Resources at least two (2) days in advance of the expected date of return.
 If the employee is released to return to work with restrictions, the Human Resource Department, in consultation with employee, the employee's medical provider, and the employee's supervisor, will determine whether the restriction can be reasonably accommodated subject to direct threat and undue hardship considerations.